privacy-scaling-explorations/pse.dev/articles/towards_a_quantum-safe_p2p_for_ethereum.md

 Let's do a quick check if we are targeting the PQ threats here:

 **Forward Secrecy:**
-Critical to prevent “harvest-then-decrypt” attacks.
+Critical to prevent "harvest-then-decrypt" attacks.
 Although urgent in post-quantum scenarios, it does not seem to be a problem at the P2P layer.

 **Ownership:**
 Cryptographically secured assets (protected by EthWire transaction signatures) must remain secure.
 Account abstraction could improve protection by, for example, requiring an additional Falcon signature in the calldata.
 (Note: This is not strictly a P2P transport problem.)